-High temperatures are usually not the problem as peace lilies grow in warm tropical forests, and prefer a temperature which is similar to room temperature.
+High temperatures are usually not the problem as peace lilies grow in warm tropical forests and prefer a temperature that is similar to room temperature.

 However, if the peace lily is too near to a source of heating indoors or the temperature fluctuates suddenly then the leaf tips can turn brown due to the sudden contrast in conditions.

-It is also worth noting that peace lilies prefer the temperature at night to be 10 degrees cooler then the daytime temperature.
+It is also worth noting that peace lilies prefer the temperature at night to be 10 degrees cooler than the daytime temperature.

 In Winter, the temperatures are often higher in the evening then during the day due to indoor heating which is contrary to the peace lilies preferred cycle of temperatures and can cause the leaf tips to to brown as a sign of stress.